-- suspected that a flammable mixture is present [see the exceptions in B.4(2)].
-It should be emphasized that this bond does not prevent the accumulation of a charge on the liquid surface, and additional precautions might be necessary (see Section B.5). - (2) No such precaution (bond wire) is required under circumstances where it is ensured that there can be no ignitible mixture present.
-An example of such a situation is where tank vehicles are used exclusively for transporting Class II and Class III liquids (see 9.2.12.2).
-Because Class II and Class III liquids do not produce ignitible mixtures at ordinary temperatures, there would be nothing to ignite in the tanks transporting such liquids.
-The word exclusively is important.
-There are many tank vehicles operated by fuel oil dealers that, by the nature of the operation, fall into this category.
-The exception "where no Class I liquids are handled" is included both to guard against inadvertent filling with a Class I liquid and to recognize the desirability of having uniform bonding practices at a terminal handling Class I as well as Class II or Class III liquids. - (3) No bond wire is necessary (see 9.2.12.1) during the loading or unloading of asphalt, crude oil, or a product containing substantial proportions of crude residuum or other liquids that are known to have low resistivities.
-These oils are not susceptible to accumulation of dangerous static charges on the liquid surface, nor do they produce dangerous charges on the container, because the conductivity of the liquid is high enough to permit rapid neutralization of any charges separated during transfer. - (4) Static protective practices are not necessary, irrespective of the liquid being handled, where the physical arrangement is such that there is no chance of a spark occurring in the presence of a flammable mixture.
+- (4) Protective practices for static electricity are not necessary, irrespective of the liquid being handled, where the physical arrangement is such that there is no chance of a spark occurring in the presence of a flammable mixture.
 Paragraph 9.2.13 lists several such situations.
 Additional examples follow: - (a) Filling of underground tanks.
 The fill nozzle is invariably in contact with the fill opening.
 In these cases, the nozzle and tank are at the same electrical potential because of their contact.
 Furthermore, no spark gap exists. - (b) Loading or unloading through tight connections.
 Prior to making the connection, there is no flow and no generating mechanism exists.
-During transfer, there may be static generation within the flow system, but there is no place for a spark to occur in the presence of an ignitible mixture.
-Flow is shut down before the connection is broken, and there can be no potential difference to cause a spark because the two parts to be separated are in contact and at the same potential up to the instant of separation.
-Bottom filling is a special case of closed connection, and no bonding is necessary. - B.5 Switch Loading.
+During transfer, there might be charge generation within the flow system, but there is no place for a spark to occur in the presence of an ignitible mixture.
+Flow is shut down before the connection is broken and there can be no potential difference to cause a spark because the two parts to be separated are in contact and at the same potential up to the instant of separation.
+Bottom filling is a special case of closed connection and no bonding is necessary.

+B.5 Switch Loading.
 The term switch loading (see A.9.1.10) has come into use to describe a situation that warrants special consideration.